d2s/Documentation/docs/DIYNAS.md

 ## The NAS (HW)

-*Important : May 2017, Please be advised that my NAS HW is under revision and to be replaced.
+Important : May 2017, Please be advised that my NAS HW is under revision and to be replaced.
 I will update this pages after new HW is installed and up and running.
 New HW will be based upon [recommandations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.
 For the moment I am back on stock FreeBSD 11.
 Imported zpools created in FreeNAS.

+My FreeNAS started dying after 2-3 days operation a couple of weeks ago.
+No traces why, just dropped network connections and a reboot was the only way to get it up and running again.
+As I understand the HW in my NAS is not compliant to HW [recommandations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/).
+But, so far, stock FreeBSD 11 is running OK.

-The plan now is to spend some time to get the correct HW pieces for FreeNAS box.*
+The plan now is to spend some time to get the correct HW pieces for FreeNAS box.
+Until then I am only using mye FreeBSD 11 server as backup server (by using RsyncOSX).

 ![New configurations](screenshots/master/nas/nas2.jpg)

 Total disk in NAS is 2 [Terabyte](https://en.wikipedia.org/wiki/Terabyte) setup as mirror.
-My NAS is sharing out 3 TB.
+My NAS is sharing out 1 TB.

 The hardware of my 2017 NAS are (will be replaced):